mepox/simple-urlshortener/README.md

 ## Installation
 The project is created with Maven, so you just need to import it to your IDE and build the project to resolve the dependencies.

+## Live Preview
+The app is hosted on Heroku: https://spring-urlshortener.herokuapp.com/

 ## To view your H2 in-memory database
 To view and query the database you can browse to */console*, eg.: http://localhost:8080/console